NithishB/alexa-skill-1/README.md

 ## Instruction to install new pip packages

 - enter the **alexa-skill-1** directory
-- run the following pip command - pip install <package-name> -t skill_env
+- run the following pip command - pip install <package-name> -t skill_env Eg: pip3 install numpy -t skill_env

 ## Instruction to add new python codes
 * Do not create a directory structure in the alexa-skill-1 folder